AliSherHaideri/Cloud-Misconfiguration-Report/README.md

 Security is a teamwork between the Cloud Provider and the Customer.
 The provider secures physical infrastructure (servers, hardware, building safety), while the customer is responsible for access controls, strong credentials, and logical configurations.
 ### Landlord vs Tenant Analogy
 The provider is the landlord securing the building walls, while the customer is the tenant responsible for locking their own room's door.
 Leaving a folder open without access controls is solely the customer's fault.
+### The Threat Vector of Open Buckets
+When a bucket is left public, anyone on the web can exfiltrate or delete files.
+Threat actors deploy automated scraping scripts to discover these misconfigured nodes, resulting in severe data breaches.